The Top 10 Questions and Answers on the topic of “Responsible Use of AI”

 Allianz Global Investors (AllianzGI) announced today that it has acquired a 51 percent stake in battery storage platform Green Energy Storage Initiative (GESI) on behalf of Allianz insurance companies.

-634 results
+638 results

 The Allianz Group is one of the world’s leading insurers and asset managers, active in almost 70 countries and serving around 97 million private and corporate customers*.
-Our customers benefit from a broad range of personal and corporate insurance services, ranging from property, life and health insurance to assistance services to credit insurance and global business insurance.
+Our customers benefit from a broad range of personal and corporate insurance services, including property, life and health insurance, as well as assistance services, credit and global business insurance.
 Recognized for the seventh consecutive year as the number one global insurance brand in Interbrand’s Best Global Brands 2025 ranking, Allianz’s success is built on technology-enabled customer centricity – providing peace of mind, protection, and prevention for our customers and strengthening the resilience of individuals, communities, and societies.
-We are one of the world’s largest investors, managing around 764 billion euros** on behalf of our insurance customers.
+We are one of the world’s largest investors, managing around 770 billion euros** on behalf of our insurance customers.
 Furthermore, our asset managers PIMCO and Allianz Global Investors manage about 2.0 trillion euros** of third-party assets.
 Thanks to our systematic integration of environmental and social criteria in our business processes and investment decisions, Allianz received an MSCI ESG Rating of AAA (as of March 2026).
 In 2025, our 156,000 dedicated employees achieved a total business volume of 186.9 billion euros and an operating profit of 17.4 billion euros for our shareholders.

-* Customer count reflects Allianz customers in consolidated entities that are part of the customer reporting scope only.
+* As of December 31, 2025.
+Customer count reflects Allianz customers in consolidated entities that are part of the customer reporting scope only

-** As of December 31, 2025.
+.** As of March 31, 2026.

 As with all content published on this site, these statements are subject to our cautionary note regarding forward-looking statements: